 The second train of thought is to tier the benefit plan so that different groups of employees have different benefits.

 There are many different ways to tier a benefit plan.
 Here are a few examples:

 - By employee class.
 Many companies give different benefits to different types of employees.
 For example, many-tiered plans give a higher level of benefits to managers and executives.
 Other plans have a different set of benefits for hourly, salaried and commissioned employees.
 Some companies distinguish their benefit structure based on whether their role is administration or sales.
 Some employers need to be more competitive with some roles to attract and retain certain employees.

 - By geographic location.
 Some companies have offices in different provinces where the competitive landscape for hiring and retaining employees is different.
 As a result, a company may have a different set of benefits for employees in Ontario than they do for employees in Quebec and even a different set of benefits for employees in BC or Alberta.

 - By tenure.
-One of my favourite ways to tier a benefit plan is to tier based on tenure.
-In this strategy, the thought is that a long standing employees is more valuable that a brand new employee and one way to reward that employee is to enhance benefits the longer they work for the company.
+One of my favorite ways to tier a benefit plan is to tier based on tenure.
+In this strategy, the thought is that a long-standing employee is more valuable than a brand new employee and one way to reward that employee is to enhance benefits the longer they work for the company.

 Strategies to tier the benefit

 When implementing a tiering strategy, it is also important to know some of the different benefits